extraordinal/dropord/README.md

-# dropord
+# dropord (name is work in progress)

-A btc ordinal inscription "project" platform
+A btc ordinal inscription "project" platform.

-One-click deploy project for a user-mints (and pays) ordinal inscription collection.
-Inspiration from these https://bitglyphs.com/#/mint (the service, not the art, but that is cool too).
+One-click deploy for an on-demand-minting experience.

+Inspiration from https://bitglyphs.com/ (the service, not the art, but that is cool too).
+Or something like the Candy Machine contract on Sol.

 # Features

+* Nice website for an ordinal inscription collection.
+* User can buy an inscription.
-User provides their own recipient address.
+* User provides their own recipient address and sends some btc (or any currency?)
-If user leaves website and doesn't make deposit, 30?
-Mins, address is returned to pool.
-If user makes deposit, address is removed from pool. deposit is checked for appropriate amount. once confirmed inscription generated once inscribed inscription is sent!
+* Magic tubes run in the background checking the funds, inscribing, and sending.

 ## Front end.

-Gallery of collection
+* Gallery of collection
-Gallery of minted.
+* Gallery of minted.
-Gallery of to-be-minted.
+* Gallery of to-be-minted.
-Click to mint button
+* Click to mint button
+* Click to check status

 ## Backend

-Full bitcoin node
+* Full bitcoin node (bitcoin-core)
-Ord index server
+* Ord index server
-flask server listening for transactions.
+* Flask server listening and managing transactions.
+* Webserver hosting frontend

+## Bonus

+With the same kind of hacky bash scripts tying the backend together, this can be configured to act as a general inscription service or an escrow sale service.

 # Machine setup